EL TARTER, ANDORRA

 There is a limited offering for non-skiers or adventure seekers in El Tarter but if you are happy to jump on a bus then there are lots of options to fill your day.

 The capital Andorra La Vella is a short trip on the bus and there you can take advantage of the duty free shopping or take it easy in Caldea, Europe's largest thermal spa.

 Around 30 minutes away is the town of Encamp where you can get a pedestrian pass to use the Funicamp cable car which takes you to the high-altitude Collada d'Enradort ridge at 2447 metres to experience amazing views and the popular restaurant.

 Who is El Tarter Suitable For?

-There are some lovely greens and blues that are accessible straight from the gondola in El Tarter which are great for learning on or enjoying a nice easy ski.
-The Gall de Bosc blue is the longest run in Granvalira at 8.2km and accessible for beginners and intermediates alike so you can ski together.
-Higher up there is some motorway reds that are good for intermediates and then the Snowpark which hosts freestyle events every season and has a good array of kickers, rails and jumps for those looking for an adrenaline fix.
+There are some lovely greens and blues that are accessible straight from the gondola in El Tarter, which are great for learning on or enjoying a nice easy ski.
+The Gall de Bosc blue is the longest run in Grandvalira at 8.2km and accessible for beginners and intermediates alike so you can ski together.
+Higher up there is some motorway reds that are good for intermediates and then the Snow park which hosts freestyle events every season and has a good array of kickers, rails and jumps for those looking for an adrenaline fix.

 - Feels Like